 However, there is no doubt that small-cap stocks can be extremely profitable.
 We provide them to Stocktrades Premium members on a monthly basis.

 But, they require extensive research, and mistakes can be amplified due to their overall volatility.
+As such, for beginners who are just learning how to buy stocks in Canada it can lead to some large losses if you’re wrong.

 So, how does a normal investor, who doesn’t have the time, knowledge, or skill level to pick small cap stocks gain exposure to some of these diamonds in the rough?